rhartsock/lab_meeting/README.md

 6. When you are ready to see your changes, select the "Commit Changes" button at the bottom of the page.
 7. In a new tab navigate to username.github.io
 8. Your changes may take a few seconds to appear, so try refreshing the page.

+## Adding a Publication
+1. Find the Publications section in the source code.
+2. Change the TITLE text to the title of the publication.
+3. Add a short description in the appropriate space.
+4. find the href="" near the TITLE and add a link to your publication in the quotes.
+5. Repeat for additional publications.

+## Linking to Additional Sites [Twitter, Linkedin, GitHub, Email]
+### Email
+1. Find the Additional Resources section in the source code.
+2. Find the Email label and the href="".
+3. Replace the text inside the "" with mailto:your_email_address

+### Social/Professional Network sites
+1. Find the Additional Resources section in the source code.
+2. Find the label for the network you want to add and the href="".
+3. Replace the text inside the "" with the link to your page. [ie. https://twitter.com/rhartsock_]
+4. Repeat for additional networks.